rubenmathew24/CS445-FinalProject/README.md

 # CS445-FinalProject

-This project uses a picture of a Magic The Gathering card and gives the user the value of teh card.
+This project uses a picture of a Magic The Gathering card and gives the user the value of the card.

 ## Our Process: